Home | Government Relations

 RSNA’s government relations efforts seek to elevate and amplify radiology’s voice by:

-• Impacting the development of policy, regulations and legislation related to existing and emerging medical imaging technologies
+• Impacting the development of policy, regulations and legislation around cutting-edge and established imaging technologies

 Committee